SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

     - name: "/DMO/REPO"
 ```

-Please have a look at the [step documentation](https://sap.github.io/jenkins-library/steps/abapEnvironmentRunATCCheck/) for more details
+Please have a look at the [step documentation](https://sap.github.io/jenkins-library/steps/abapEnvironmentRunATCCheck/) for more details.

 ### 6. Technical Pipeline Configuration